Overview

 • Sexual phobias

 A specific phobia is not a sign of weakness or a character flaw.
-These phobias may be caused by various factors, including genetics, physical health, or a specific experience that may incite the presence of this fear.
+These specific phobias may be caused by various factors, including genetics, physical health, or a specific experience that may incite the presence of this fear.

 The most common treatment for a specific phobia includes a combination of cognitive-behavioral therapy, exposure therapy, lifestyle changes, and self-care measures.
 Without treatment, these phobias may persist and cause significant challenges.